jbram9830/Python/README.md

-# Python
+# Bash2Ansible
-This directory contains the following python scripts:

-Bash2Ansible.py  Converts bash script to Ansible playbook
+This Python 3.9 script converts a bash shell script to an Ansible playbook.

-OCP4.18AWS.py  Deploy OpenShift 4.18 on AWS.

-OCP4.18baremetal.py  Deploy OpenShift 4.18 on baremetal

-OCP4.18vmWare.py  Deploy OpenShift 4.18 on VMware/vSphere
+It was tested on RHEL 8.10 and includes support for Satellite hammer commands.

+To run, paste this into a terminal:

+/usr/bin/python bash2ansible.py input_script.sh output_playbook.yml